mixxxdj/manual/source/index.rst

 ***************************

-Mixxx is a `free <https://www.gnu.org/philosophy/free-sw.html>`_ DJ software for Windows, macOS and Linux.
+Mixxx is a `free <https://www.gnu.org/philosophy/free-sw.html>`_ DJ software for Windows, macOS, and Linux.
 Even if you've never had experience being a DJ before, it's very easy to use.
-Mixxx offers a variety of features and to help beginners get started and experienced DJs become more creative:
+Mixxx offers a variety of features to help beginners get started and experienced DJs become more creative:

   * beat, tempo, and musical key detection